Jacques de Molay: Arrest and charges

-Nogaret's captious interrogatories necessarily disconcerted Molai, who, knowing neither law nor theology, was unable to defend himself.
 During forced interrogation by royal agents at the University of Paris on 24, and 25 October, Molay confessed that the Templar initiation ritual included "denying Christ and trampling on the Cross".
 He was also forced to write a letter asking every Templar to admit to these acts.
 Under pressure from Philip IV, Pope Clement V ordered the arrest of all the Templars throughout Christendom.

-The pope still wanted to hear Molay's side of the story, and dispatched two cardinals to Paris in December 1307.
+The Pope still wanted to hear Molay's side of the story, and dispatched two cardinals to Paris in December 1307.
 In front of the cardinals, Molay retracted his earlier confessions.
 A power struggle ensued between the king and the pope, which was settled in August 1308 when they agreed to split the convictions.
 Through the papal bull Faciens misericordiam, the procedure to prosecute the Templars was set out on a duality, whereby one commission would judge individuals of the Order and a different commission would judge the Order as a whole.
 Pope Clement called for an ecumenical council to meet in Vienne in 1310 to decide the future of the Templars.
 In the meantime, the Order's dignitaries, among them Molay, were to be judged by the pope.

 In the royal palace at Chinon, Molay was again questioned by the cardinals, but this time with royal agents present, and he returned to his forced admissions made in 1307.
 In November 1309, the Papal Commission for the Kingdom of France began its own hearings, during which Molay again recanted, stating that he did not acknowledge the accusations brought against his order.

-Any further opposition by the Templars was effectively broken when Philip used the previously forced confessions to sentence 54 Templars to be burnt at the stake on 10–12 May 1310.
+Any further opposition by the Templars was effectively broken when Philip used the previously forced confessions to sentence 54 Templars to be burnt at the stake between 10 May and 12 May 1310.

 The council which had been called by the Pope for 1310 was delayed for a further two years due to the length of the trials, but was finally convened in 1312.
 On 22 March 1312, at the Council of Vienne, the Order of the Knights Templar was abolished by papal decree.

 Death

 Molay was sentenced to death together with Geoffroi de Charney in 1314 as a direct result of cardinal legates' decisions and actions rather than being ordered by King Philip the Fair.
 He was burned at the stake on the Ile des Javiaux in the Seine.
-The most probable date of the execution was according to Alain Demurger and others 11 March 1314 although it is also quoted as 18 March 1314.
+According to Alain Demurger and others, the most probable date of the execution was 11 March 1314 although it is also quoted as 18 March 1314.